Georgia grand jury heard third Trump call attempting to influence election results

 The Independent has contacted Mr Trump for comment.

-The jurors have previously focused on other calls Mr Trump made in 2020 to state officials, including an infamous recording of the president asking a top election official in Georgia to “find” him enough votes to win.
+The jurors have previously focused on other calls Mr Trump made in 2020 to state officials, including an infamous recording of the president asking Georgia Secretary of State Brad Raffensperger to “find” him enough votes to win.

 Since February 2021, Fulton County District Attorney Fani Willis has been investigating the former president’s attempts to influence the state’s 2020 presidential election results.